Your Councilman, in your community, listening to your concerns

 Elected in 2019 to Mebane City Council, Sean pledged to be a common-sense, bipartisan leader.
 He has delivered on that promise with bringing new ideas and new opportunities to Mebane, including a Development Grant program for the Historic Downtown and new jobs at United Parcel Service (UPS) as well as Lotus Bakeries (world famous for making Biskoff cookies).

-Sean is ready to build on his early success and keep up the fight for Alamance and Randolph Counties, he is running to be your State Senator.
+Sean is ready to build on his early success and keep up the fight for the City of Mebane, he is running for re-election to Mebane City Council!

 Strengthening Public Schools: Sean grew up in public schools – from elementary all the way through his Electrical and Computer Engineering degree and knows that education is key to a better job, more freedom, and more opportunities.
 Sean is running because he was mortified to see classrooms with leaking ceilings and teachers overwork and underpaid.
 Sean promises to help change that.